pidabrow/language-processing/README.md

 * naive solution - having the tree-based model in place along with all possible skip-grams it's easy to filter out the skip-grams that don't match max length

-* optimal solution - while constructing the tree-based model, there should be information in each node what's the depth of given element.
+* optimal solution - while constructing the tree-based model, there should be information in each node what's the depth of given element starting with root depth = 0.

 (2) limiting max gap size

-* naive solution - same as for max skip-gram length
+* naive solution - same approach as for max skip-gram length

-* optimal solution - while creating nodes in the tree-based model, there should be an additional constraing that will check what would be the gap size if the node were created.
+* optimal solution - while creating nodes in the tree-based model, there should be an additional constraint that will check what would be the gap size if the node were created.

 Running locally
 ====================